-Rangers will have to apply for special dispensation to play in Europe next season, according to the Daily Record.
+Rangers to need special dispensation to play in Europe - reports

 The Ibrox club will fall short of the requirements needed for a Uefa license after incurring financial losses over the last three years.